Vendor management system (VMS) - Definition, types, and benefits

 Benefits of having a vendor management system

-Cost saving and improved efficiency
+Cost and efficiency

 Processes that would typically take you hours can be done within minutes with a VMS.
-Improved efficiency means that you spend less on time and labor.
+Improved efficiency means you spend less on time and labor.

 Enhanced vendor relationship